ivotron/blackswan-position-popper/paper/paper.md

-with dataset management systems; continuously integrating (CI) and deploying (CD) software; all have become standard practices in OSS communities, not because of a fad but because of the quantifiable benefits that following best practices imply.
+with dataset management systems; continuously integrating (CI) and deploying (CD) software; all have become standard practices in OSS communities, not because of a fad but because of the quantifiable benefits that following best practices bring.
 To the contrary, in R&D settings, these practices are seen as a burden.
-The biggest challenge we face lies in changing the culture within organizations and teams.
-Finding the right incentives so that these users can make the leap and adopt agile practices, so they can enjoy the benefits that come from embracing DevOps.
+The biggest challenge we face lies in changing the culture within organizations and teams; finding the right incentives so that these users can make the leap and adopt agile practices, so they can enjoy the benefits that come from embracing DevOps.